githubteacher/everyone-july-2-2015/bios/kraymond-bio.md

 Not part of the Kayla club.
 Really.
+This fact has been confirmed by at least two Kaylas.